-$$\varpi_c(f) = z_c \quad \text{for all } c = 1, ..., L - N + 1, \quad (128)$$ of the unstable fixed points, at least if the number $|E-|$ is small.
+$$\varpi_c(\mathbf{f}) = z_c \quad \text{for all } c = 1, ..., L - N + 1,$$ (128)

+Dropping the assumption of a normal operation, we lose the guarantee of uniqueness as discussed in Sec.
+VI.
+Nevertheless, the method can be readily adapted to find most of the unstable fixed points, at least if the number $|E-|$ is small.
 This can be very useful, as a systematic calculation of such fixed points is generally not straightforward.
-The results can be applied, among other things, to assess the global stability of a stable fixed point by analyzing the stability boundary^{52,53} or the stability in the presence of stochastic fluctuations.54 In particular, we must add another step to the algorithm to loop over all possible sets E- :
+The results can be applied, among other things, to assess the global stability of a stable fixed point by analyzing the stability boundary or the stability in the presence of stochastic fluctuations.
+In particular, we must add another step to the algorithm to loop over all possible sets E- :